Understanding the wildlife economy

-Earthmind’s new Wildlife Economy Programme aims to enhance our understanding of the nexus between wildlife and sustainable development.
+Earthmind’s Wildlife Economy Programme aims to enhance our understanding of the nexus between wildlife and sustainable economic development.

-The wildlife economy includes the trade in wild goods and services.
+The wildlife economy includes the production, utilisation, and trade in wild goods and services.
 It covers marine and terrestrial ecosystems and the consumptive and non-consumptive use of wild resources.

 The overarching policy context is the 2030 Agenda for Sustainable Development and the wildlife utilisation elements of the Sustainable Development Goals (SDGs).
 For example: